 The St. Olaf Choral Festival is Nov.
-5, the Festival of Bands Nov.
-11 and the St. Olaf Orchestra Family Concert and Chamber Singers concert is Nov.
+4, the Festival of Bands Nov.
+10 and the St. Olaf Orchestra Family Concert and Chamber Singers concert is Nov.
 11. The Philharmonia and Norsemen Band perform Nov.
 18. Or see "Jesus Christ Superstar'' Nov.
 9-10 and 16-17 for $10.

 For more, see Scrappy Northfield.

 © Beth Gauper

 At the Osthoff Resort in Elkhart Lake, Wis., student cooks prepare a polenta appetizer.

 Wine trails around the region, including the Mississippi River Valley and Michigan's Leelanau and Old Mission peninsulas, offer festive November events that involve sampling, touring and treats.